-I warmly welcome opportunities to peer-review papers on microbial evolutionary genomics, de novo gene origins, bacterial ribosome profiling or prokaryotic gene annotation.
+I warmly welcome opportunities to peer-review papers on microbial evolutionary genomics, de novo gene origins, experimental evolution, bacterial ribosome profiling or prokaryotic gene annotation.
 I am also a reviewing editor for the new Cambridge University Press open access journal “Experimental Results”.

 Microbial Evolutionary Genomics